 New Berlin's pioneer history has been documented by Professor Mary Ella Milham, PhD in her book New Berlin to 1900; Not as German as You'd Think.
 This book is available from the New Berlin Historical Society by contacting Jackie Hermann.

 The settlement district also includes the historic Freewill Baptist Church built in 1859.
 After the congregation disbanded in 1925, the building became a community center maintained by the Prospect Aid Society.
-Following a disastrous fire in 1985, the building was painstakingly restored by the Prospect Hill Foundation, culminating in a dedication to the city.
+Following a disastrous fire in 1985, the building was painstakingly restored by the Prospect Hill Foundation, culminating in a dedication to the city in 2006.
 The paper, A Pioneer Church at Prospect, written by Theodora Winton Youmans just after the congregation disbanded is available here.

 The City of New Berlin and the New Berlin Historical Society jointly administer and maintain our Historic Park.